Daniel-KM/Omeka-S-module-Timeline/README.md

 Note: If Omeka is https, if external assets are used, and if the Simile library is used, the library will not load on recent browsers, because the online library contains an url with unsecure http.
-In that case, you need to set the option "Use Internal library for Simile".
+In that case, you need to set the option "Use Internal library for Simile", that is the default anyway.

 Usage
 -----

+Once enabled, the module adds new block for site pages and resource pages.

+For resource pages, there are two blocks for item set: with the internal widget Simile or with the third party Knightlab.
+Simply set them in the config of the theme.
+The options used are the default one of the modules, that may be modified via the main config file of Omeka (`config/local.config.php`) (key ['timeline']['block_settings']['timeline']).

-Once enabled, the module adds two new block for site pages.
-The first allows to create an automatic timeline, the other one an exhibit with selected items.
+For site pages, the first block allows to create an automatic timeline and the second one allows to create an exhibit with selected items.
 Simply select one of them and config it (the item pool and eventually the options).

-Furthermore, any timeline can be created dynamically via `/api/timeline`.
+Furthermore, any timeline can be created dynamically via the api `/api/timeline`.

+The options for the blocks are the following ones.

 ### Fields